 Dieringer Education Foundation Hall of Fame

 Quentin Clark’s journey through life began 90 years ago with his birth in the town of Tekoa, Washington, on October 29, 1927.
 He remembers how exciting it was to begin life in a small community in the heart of the Palouse hills of Eastern Washington.
 These early years are memorable for many events that influenced his later years as a teacher, husband, and father.
-He recalled how, during the Great Depression, homeless, hungry men out of work were never turned away when they sought work for a bit to eat at the Clark home.
+He recalled how, during the great depression, that homeless, hungry men out of work were never turned away when they sought work for a bit to eat at the Clark home.
 He watched with wonder when his father, a veterinarian, operated on dogs and cats on the kitchen table.
 The golden, flowing wheat fields, harvest time, eating in the cookshack with the dust-covered harvest crew, and watching the shocks of wheat being fed into the stationary thrashing machine that spit out the golden kernels into a big sack, sewn shut by the flashing needle of the sack-sewer were just a few of his early memories.

 Quentin began his first day of school in September 1933 in a building that is still in use this very day, and like the old Dieringer Middle School, is on the National Historical Register.
 It is interesting to note that Quentin began his life-long journey as a student and later as a teacher in historical buildings.

-At the age of seven, at the height of the Great Depression, Quentin’s dad was employed by the State of Washington on special assignment that took the family to various communities in Eastern Washington, ending in the Spokane Valley.
+At the age of seven, at the height of the great depression, Quentin’s dad was employed by the State of Washington on special assignment that took the family to various communities in Eastern Washington, ending in the Spokane Valley.
 He recalls spending four months in Bluestem, Washington, where he, his sister and brother were enrolled in a one-room school during the winter of 1935-36.
-He recalls being the only kid in fourth grade, how cold it was to use the two-holed outhouse, and how the teacher spent much of her time next to the pot-belly stove.
+He recalls being the only kid in fourth grade, and how cold it was to use the two-holed outhouse, and how the teacher spent much of her time next to the pot-belly stove.
 No recess, no P.E., no art, music, or friends.

 Upon moving to the Spokane Valley in the spring of 1936, Quentin began a long association with the Central Valley School District as a student and later as a teacher.